Mik317/PyScan/README.md

 # Console Python Vuln

-Included with the tool, there is a very simple an useful tool like `msf` : `cpv.py`, that you can use for see the sessions and some infos about they.
+Included with the tool, there is a very simple an useful tool like `msf` : `cpv.py`, that you can use for see the sessions and some infos about them.

 # Modules

-Now, the scanner support all the most important vulnerabilities, and test them using some modules that injects payload.
+Now, the scanner supports all the most important vulnerabilities, and test them using some modules that inject payloads.
-The payloads are very simple and are utilized for see how the web application interact ith the given input, while the last payload, is an `out of band` payload, that use a request to a simple web server that you launch (`CherryPy` powered) for obtain the assurrance that the web application is vuln to the chosen attack.
+The payloads are very simple and are utilized for see how the web application interact with the given input, while the last payload, is an `out of band` payload, that use a request to a simple web server that you launch (`CherryPy` powered) for obtain the assurrance that the web application is vuln to the chosen attack.

 A simple example of this technique is shown in the following code section:
 ```html